University of North Carolina at Greensboro: Athletics

-The intercollegiate athletics program at The University of North Carolina at Greensboro reaches as far back as the late 1940s during the days of the WCUNC, with students participating in national golf tournaments in 1948 and the school hosting the national tournaments for women's golf (1954) and tennis (1965).
+The intercollegiate athletics program at The University of North Carolina at Greensboro reaches as far back as the late 1940s.
 During the 1980s, all Spartan teams competed in Division III (non-scholarship) and then Division II (scholarship) of the National Collegiate Athletic Association, and all teams have competed in Division 1 since Fall 1991.
 Between 1982 and 1987 the Men's Soccer team won the NCAA Division III national championship title every year except for 1984.
 Today UNCG competes in the Southern Conference, which is made up of 10 schools across five states in the Southeast.

-The 18 athletic teams currently at UNCG include: Football, Baseball, Men's Basketball, Women's Basketball, Men's Cross Country, Women's Cross Country, Men's Golf, Women's Golf, Men's Soccer, Women's Soccer, Softball, Men's Indoor Track, Women's Indoor Track, Men's Tennis, Women's Tennis, Men's Track, Women's Track, Women's Volleyball.
-Wrestling was dropped in the spring of 2011.
-Although not considered official sports teams, the Athletic Department also includes the UNCG Cheerleading Squad and the UNCG Dance Team, the Spartan Gs.